cakephp/docs/en/tutorials-and-examples/cms/authentication-plugin.rst

 picked previously when creating your user, you'll be redirected successfully after login.

-We need to add a couple more details to configure our application, we want all ``view`` and ``index`` pages "public" so we'll add this specific configuration in AppController::
+We need to add a couple more details to configure our application. we want all ``view`` and ``index`` pages "public" so we'll add this specific configuration in AppController::